grafana/grafana/docs/sources/features/explore/index.md

 ##### Timeline

-{{< docs-imagebox img="/img/docs/v70/explore-trace-view-timeline.png" class="docs-image--no-shadow" caption ="Screenshot of the trace view timeline" >}}
+{{< docs-imagebox img="/img/docs/v70/explore-trace-view-timeline.png" class="docs-image--no-shadow" caption="Screenshot of the trace view timeline" >}}

 Shows list of spans within the trace.
 Each span row consists of these components:
 - Expand children button: Expands or collapses all the children spans of selected span.